Banner: Students in CSU K-12 programs working, hiking, with animals and making friends

 Open to high school students who are at least 15 years of age.

 Want to feel what it is like to be a scientist?
-Join the Natural Sciences Education & Outreach Center in exploring scientific practices first hand.
+Join the Natural Sciences Education and Outreach Center in exploring scientific practices first hand.
 We will be carrying out investigations, using real tools, and collecting data both in the lab and the field.

 STEM students and instructors actively engaged at computers